Monica and Samuel

 The bride chose an elegant ballgown for the day noting, “I chose my dress with my mother and two of my best friends.
 My sister was Skyped in while I was in the store wearing the dress, as she was living in Spain, so I could get her seal of approval before I made the final decision.
 It was my first day of trying on dresses and once I put it on I knew I didn’t need to look any further.”

-Monica and Samuel chose a traditional church ceremony at Holy Trinity Church, Curtin, the couple explaining, “Holy Trinity Church is where Monica’s parents were married with the ceremony conducted by Monica’s great uncle who was also the priest that conducted her parent’s marriage.
+Monica and Samuel chose a traditional church ceremony at Holy Trinity Church, Curtin, the couple explained, “Holy Trinity Church is where Monica’s parents were married with the ceremony conducted by Monica’s great uncle who was also the priest that conducted her parent’s marriage.
 So it had a lot of tradition and meaning.”

 There were two processionals, honouring tradition.
 “In line with Swiss tradition, Samuel walked down the aisle with his mother, and this was done to ‘Where the Streets Have No Name’, by U2.
 Then for the main event, Monica followed with her father to an acoustic string version of ‘A Thousand Years’ by Christina Perri”.